 If we offer your child a place

-Once the place is confirmed we will send you another email, telling you who your child's Key Person will be and information about how the school runs, and asking you to fill in 2 forms:
+Once your child's place is confirmed we will send you another email with information about how the school runs, and asking you to fill in 2 forms:

 - The Key Person Form which you fill in and email back to us and your key person.
 If you can’t fill it in digitally, print it out and drop it off to school.
 If you can't print it out, ask us for a hard copy.